helium/HIP/0116-oui-additional-address-space-reshuffle.md

 At time of writing, the breakdown of OUIs using Helium Foundation or external NetIDs is:

 ```
-Old Helium 000024    : 56
+Old Helium 000024    : 55
-New Helium 00003C    : 29
+New Helium 00003C    : 34
-Using External NetID : 21
+Using External NetID : 22
-Total OUIs           : 106
+Total OUIs           : 111
 ```

 Only a few existing 000024 & 00003C NetID users have purchased more than 1 x 8 DevAddr block.
 The following is a selection of larger Helium OUIs and their DevAddr allocations.
 For context on these OUIs and their protocol usage on the network, see the [Data Credit Dashboard on Dune](https://dune.com/helium-foundation/helium-data-credits).

-- OUI 1 (Foundation Console) 1024 DevAddr (scaled to this at peak dc gaming)
+- OUI 1 (Foundation Console) 1024 DevAddr (scaled to this at peak DC gaming)
 - OUI 6 (Helium IoT EU) 152 DevAddr (added in 5 blocks)
 - OUI 12 (1663 Console) 32 DevAddr
-- OUI 1119 (TrackPac) 128 DevAddr (via their own netID)
+- OUI 1119 (TrackPac) 128 DevAddr (via their own NetID)

 In blocks of 8, there are 4,194,304 total allocations available on the Type 0 NetID.
 At $800 per block, the total revenue from the sale of all address space is $3,355,443,200.
 At $100 per block, the total revenue from the sale of all address space would be $419,430,400.

+As noted in Detailed Explanation, DevAddr can be acquired as part of a NetID and LoRa Alliance membership.
+The tradeoff, from a financial standpoint, is that LoRa Alliance membership comes at a yearly cost.
+Currently, access to a Type 0 NetID requires a $50,000 USD membership fee.
+Access to Type 7 NetIDs are available at a $500/yr licensing fee.

 ### Acceptable Alternatives Could Include